-- late 14c., spydyr, from earlier spiþre, spiþur, spiþer (14c.), from Old English spiðra, from Proto-Germanic *spin-thron- (cf. Danish spinder), literally "the spinner," from *spen-wo- "to spin" (see spin (v.)) + formative or agential *-thro.
-The connection with the root is more transparent in other Germanic cognates (cf. Middle Low German, Middle Dutch, Middle High German, German spinne, Dutch spin "spider").
+- late 14c., spydyr, spither, from earlier spiþre, spiþur, spiþer (mid-14c.), from Old English spiðra, from Proto-Germanic *spin-thron- (cognate with Danish spinder), literally "the spinner," from *spen-wo- "to spin" (see spin (v.)) + formative or agential *-thro.
+The connection with the root is more transparent in other Germanic cognates (such as Middle Low German, Middle Dutch, Middle High German, German spinne, Dutch spin "spider").

 The male is commonly much smaller than the female, and in impregnating the female runs great risk of being devoured.
 The difference in sizes is as if the human female should be some 60 or 70 feet tall.
 [Century Dictionary]

 The loss of -n- before spirants is regular in Old English (compare goose (n.), tooth).
 For shift of -th- to -d- compare murder (n.), burden (n.), rudder.

 Not the common word in Old or Middle English, which identified the creatures as loppe (Chaucer's usual word), lobbe.
 Old English also had atorcoppe (Middle English attercop, literally "poison-head"), and (from Latin aranea), renge; Middle English had araine, "spider," via Old French from the same Latin word; see arachnid).
 Another Old English word was gangewifre "a weaver as he goes."